 Overview

 Sarah Grace McCord is an associate attorney in Swift Currie’s Atlanta office.
-Her practice focuses on defending automobile litigation, bad faith litigation, catastrophic injury and wrongful death, insurance coverage, premises liability and appellate cases.
+Her practice focuses on defending automobile litigation, catastrophic injury and wrongful death, insurance coverage and premises liability cases.

-In her practice, Sarah Grace prides herself on providing high quality work while maintaining strong and lively relationships.
+Sarah Grace prides herself on providing high quality work while maintaining strong and lively relationships.
 When working with clients and colleagues, she seeks to ensure all voices are heard and the interests of everyone are well represented.
-Sarah Grace utilizes her strong communication skills and flexibility so as to efficiently address any questions and concerns.
+Sarah Grace utilizes her strong communication skills and flexibility to efficiently address all questions and concerns.

 Sarah Grace earned her J.D. from the University of Georgia School of Law, cum laude.
 She also received her B.A. from the University of Georgia, summa cum laude.